|

 I

-would also like to thank our friends and 'partners' in the
+would also like to thank our friends and 'partners' in the pharmaceutical

-and generosity a relatively small charity, such as ours, would not have
+generosity a relatively small charity, such as ours, would not have

 been able to achieve so much.